mamcer/mamcer.github.io/_posts/2021-04-29-base-script-poor-mans-report.md

 subtitle: and Poor Man's Report
 ---

-Continuing with the series of old MS Windows stories I found a shell script that I used as a base for several scripts maily for CI/CD tasks
+Continuing with the series of old MS Windows stories I found a shell script that I used as a base for several scripts mainly to automatize CI/CD tasks

 This script was made from reviewing other coworkers scripts and example scripts from the Internet